-12 are 13 This study aims to describe the relationship between mangrove conditions, the abundance of 14 gastropods, and mud crabs (Scylla spp.) in Pandansari Hamlet, Kaliwlingi Village, Brebes 15 District, Brebes Regency.
-The different sedimentation depths of the Mangrove tourist area 16 17 resulted from the different locations, which were divided into 3 stations.
-Station I was a muddy substrate located within the mangrove tourism area.
-Station II was a sandy substrate located in 18 the mangrove forest area bordering the sea, which was only 15 m away.
-Finally, Station III had 19 20 a muddy sand substrate in the mangrove forest near the Pemali River, which was 8 m away.
-For sustainability management purpose, local communities needed to be involved .
-Utilizing 21 mangrove forests in combination with fishery commodities, silvofishery could protect 22 23 mangrove plants while providing more yields from the fisheries.
-Thus, the system could 24 increase people's income while still maintaining the sustainability of mangrove forests.
-Based on these findings, it could be said that mangrove forest areas were feasible to be used as the 25 26 best silvofishery area in Indonesia.
+Novelty of study is related to silvofishery investigations in 10-year-old mangrove forests in former abrasive shrimp ponds with different sedimentation depths from the forest area in the core mangrove forest stand zone as a fishing area.
+Study aimed to describe the relationship between mangrove conditions, the abundance of gastropods, and mud crabs (Scylla spp.) in Pandansari Hamlet, Kaliwlingi Village, Brebes District, Brebes Regency.
+Mangrove tourist area of Station I is a muddy substrate located in the mangrove tourism area; Station II is a sandy substrate located in a mangrove forest bordering the sea with a length of 15 m; and Station III which has a muddy sand substrate in the mangrove forest near the Pemali River which is 8 m away.
+The involvement of local communities is essential in efforts to manage mangroves sustainably.
+Silvofishery is the utilization of mangrove forests combined with fishery commodities to protect mangrove plants by providing more results from the fisheries.
+System can increase people's income while still paying attention to the sustainability of mangrove forests.
+Based on these conditions, the mangrove forest area can be declared feasible as the best silvofishery area in Indonesia.

-28 Keywords: Mangrove, 10-year-old stands, Gastropod, Kaliwlingi, Silviofishery,
+Keywords: Mangrove, 10-year-old stands, Gastropod, Kaliwlingi, Silviofishery,

-Introduction 30
+Introduction

-The Kaliwlingi mangrove forest is geographically located at 109°01'07" East Longitude 31 and 6° 48' 18" South Latitude or at Pandansari Hamlet, Kaliwlingi Village, Brebes District, 32 Brebes Regency.
-Its soil has a sand-silt-clay texture consisting of 34.00% sand, 44.89% silt, 33 and 21.11% clay.
-Within the Kaliwlingi mangrove area, there is the Pemali Delta on the Pemali 34 River.
-The soil is fertile for mangrove to grow, hence forming a mangrove forest.
-The mangrove 35 36 vegetation in Pandansari, Kaliwlingi ranges from 10- to 25-years-old stand.
-This vegetation is the result of reforestation to reduce the risk of coastal abrasion that hit Kaliwlingi coast in the 37 early 2000s, along with developments in the opening of mangrove areas for shrimp farming.
-38 39 Mangrove forests are typically found on muddy, sandy, or muddy sandy beach areas where the water is calm.
-Its vegetation can grow optimally in coastal areas, river estuaries, and deltas, 40 where the flow contains much mud [1]-[3].
-They are an ecosystem that has a reasonably high 41 productivity value because they allow litter to decompose.
-They significantly contribute to 42 organic detritus, which is very important as food for the biota that lives in them [4]-[7].
-This is 43 related to its ecological function as a place to live, find food, spawn, nurture, grow aquatic biota, 44 45 and protect the coast from abrasion and pressure from the sea waves with primary and secondary data.
-Mangrove forests are complex ecosystems consisting of flora and fauna in coastal areas, 46 both on land and at sea, and are usually affected by sea tides[8]-[11].
-47
+The mangrove forest area of Dukuh Pandansari in Kaliwlingi Village, Brebes District, Brebes Regency, is geographically located at 109° 01' 07" East Longitude and 6° 48' 18" South Latitude.
+The soil has a sand-silt-clay texture with 34.00% sand, 44.89% silt, and 21.11% clay.
+The Kaliwlingi mangrove area has the Pemali Delta on the Pemali River.
+Area is a fertile one for the existence of mangrove forests.
+The mangrove vegetation in Pandansari Kaliwlingi is a 10- to 25-year-old mangrove stand.
+The mangrove vegetation is the result of reforestation to reduce the risk of coastal abrasion that hit the Kaliwlingi coast in the early 2000s, along with developments in the opening of mangrove areas for shrimp farming activities.
+Mangrove forests are typical for muddy, sandy, or muddy sandy beach areas, and the water is calm.
+Mangrove vegetation can grow optimally in coastal areas, river estuaries, and deltas, where the flow contains much mud (Putri et al., 2022).
+Mangrove forests are an ecosystem that has a reasonably high productivity value because they allow litter decomposition to occur.
+Mangrove forests significantly contribute to organic detritus, which is very important as food for the biota that lives in them (Irwansyah et al., 2022) related to its ecological function as a place to live, find food, spawn, nurture, grow aquatic biota, and protect the coast from abrasion and pressure from sea waves.
+Mangrove forests are complex ecosystems consisting of flora and fauna in coastal areas, both on land and at sea, and are usually affected by sea tides (Bagarinao, 2020).

-48 As a place to find food for biota, mangrove forests contribute to the complexity of the 49 habitat and the diversity of macrofauna associated with the ecosystem, such as molluscs and 50 crabs, which are the most dominant macrofauna in the ecosystem.
-The density, diversity, and distribution of biota life in an ecosystem are affected by environmental factors which have something to do with its community structure [9], [12], [13].
+Mangroves as a place to find food for biota contribute to the complexity of the habitat and the diversity of macrofauna associated with ecosystem, such as mollusks and crabs, which are the most dominant macrofauna in ecosystem.
+Density, diversity, and distribution of biota life in an ecosystem are affected by environmental factors concerning its community structure (Anunciado & Budiongan, 2021).